Nuclear weapon yield: Yield limits

 Large single warheads are seldom a part of today's arsenals, since smaller MIRV warheads, spread out over a pancake-shaped destructive area, are far more destructive for a given total yield, or unit of payload mass.
 This effect results from the fact that destructive power of a single warhead on land scales approximately only as the cube root of its yield, due to blast "wasted" over a roughly hemispherical blast volume, while the strategic target is distributed over a circular land area with limited height and depth.
 This effect more than makes up for the lessened yield/mass efficiency encountered if ballistic missile warheads are individually scaled down from the maximal size that could be carried by a single-warhead missile.

+Yield efficiency

+The efficiency of an atomic bomb is the ratio of the actual yield to the theoretical maximum yield of the atomic bomb.
+Not all atomic bombs possess the same yield efficiency as each individual bombs design plays a large role in how efficient it can be.
+In order to maximize yield efficiency one must make sure to assemble the critical mass correctly, as well as implementing instruments such as tampers or initiators in the design.
+A tamper is typically made of uranium and it holds the core together using its inertia.
+It is used to prevent the core from separating too soon to generate maximum fission, so as not to cause a "fizzle".
+The initiator is a source of neutrons either inside of the core, or on the outside of the bomb, and in this case it shoots neutrons at the core at the moment of detonation.
+It is essentially kick starting the reaction so the maximum fission reactions can occur to maximize yield.

 Milestone nuclear explosions

 The following list is of milestone nuclear explosions.
 In addition to the atomic bombings of Hiroshima and Nagasaki, the first nuclear test of a given weapon type for a country is included, as well as tests that were otherwise notable (such as the largest test ever).
 All yields (explosive power) are given in their estimated energy equivalents in kilotons of TNT (see TNT equivalent).
 Putative tests (like Vela incident) have not been included.